Bristol has a long-standing track record of nurturing and championing film culture, production, heritage, education, research and technology.

 In 2017 Bristol was designated UNESCO City of Film, a permanent global status that recognises the city’s achievements as a world leader in the field of film and the moving image.
 Read more about what makes Bristol a City of Film here.

-Upon receiving this prestigious title, Bristol became a member of the UNESCO Creative Cities Network (UCCN), a worldwide group of creative cities working together towards a common mission for cultural diversity and sustainable urban development.
+Upon receiving this prestigious title, Bristol became a member of the UNESCO Creative Cities Network (UCCN), a worldwide group of more than 400 member cities working together towards a common mission for cultural diversity and sustainable urban development.

 WATCH ● MAKE ● LEARN